Bowling (Malcolm in the Middle)

-"Bowling" is the twentieth episode of the second season of the American comedy television series Malcolm in the Middle, and the 36th episode overall.
-Written by Alex Reid and directed by Todd Holland, the episode originally aired on Fox in the United States on April 1, 2001.
-The episode's plot serves as a parody of the 1998 film Sliding Doors.
+"Bowling" is the twentieth episode of the second season of the American television comedy series Malcolm in the Middle.
+The 36th episode overall, it was written by Alex Reid and directed by Todd Holland.
+It originally aired on the Fox Network in the United States on April 1, 2001.
+The episode's plot serves as a direct parody of the 1998 film Sliding Doors, and the initial idea for it came from a writers retreat that Reid was on.